AllTeach/networks-basic/session1_tasks.md

 2. Run two instances of simple_bridge_client.py (or netcat).
 3. Exchange messages; type EXIT to terminate the session.

-Implementation note:
-- For the classroom, a threaded approach is easiest: one reader thread per client that forwards to the peer.
-You can also implement using selectors if you prefer a single-threaded approach.

 G. Troubleshooting & tips
 - If you get ConnectionRefusedError: check the server is running and you are connecting to the correct host/port.